ValentinaYL/test_game/README.md

 # test_game
-A test repository for a game
+A test repository for a game.

+I have computer but I still need friends..